The IBA’s response to the war in Ukraine

 Working Group members

-The IBA Antitrust Litigation Working Group has 15 members representing a large number of jurisdictions covering Europe, Asia, Australia, Africa and the Americas.
+The IBA Antitrust Litigation Working Group has a number of members representing a large number of jurisdictions covering Europe, Asia, Australia, Africa and the Americas.
 The Group includes private practitioners in leading law firms who represent both claimants and defendants in antitrust litigation.
 The Group follows antitrust litigation developments in different jurisdictions across the world and provides input and comments on various consultations on proposed new and reformed legislation to which the IBA’s international perspective and the members' collective expertise and experience can bring significant added value.
 The Group is also active in monitoring developments and considering cross-border issues in antitrust litigation.

 Working Group members

-The IBA Mergers Working Group has 15 members representing a large number of jurisdictions covering Europe, Asia, Australia, Africa and the Americas.
+The IBA Mergers Working Group has a number of members representing a large number of jurisdictions covering Europe, Asia, Australia, Africa and the Americas.
 The Group includes private practitioners in leading law firms and in-house counsel.
 The Group follows merger control developments in different jurisdictions across the world covering procedural, jurisdictional and substantive issues.
 With the proliferation of merger control regimes around the world there is a large number of new jurisdictions establishing guidelines for merger control and established authorities continually try to improve their legislative framework and guidelines and issue calls for input to consultations.
 The Group provides input and comments on various consultations on proposed new and reformed legislation to which the IBA’s international perspective and the members' collective expertise and experience can bring significant added value.

 Working Group members